Dewb/radome/README.md

 Radome is a platform for realtime interactive animation on a dome.
 It manages both 2D and 3D content for projection onto a fulldome installation with multiple projectors.

+This is pre-release software optimized for our particular circumstances and hardware, but it should theoretically deliver value in other use cases involving rear projection onto domes.

-This is a early-stage prototype.
-Windows support is planned but right now the build tree is Mac only.
+Radome has been tested on OSX 10.8 and 10.9.
+Windows support (without Syphon) is planned, but at the moment the build tree is Mac only.

 Radome is built with openFrameworks v0.7.4.
 The following non-core addons are required:
 * ofxCubeMap